 This project was commissioned by WorkSafe, and comprises this main report focussing on workplace injuries, a supplementary report on mental health and chronic conditions and a background literature review.
-We are grateful to Jacob Daubé (WorkSafe) for overseeing the project, and Jacob and Michelle Poland (WorkSafe) for providing helpful review comments.
-Thanks to participants of the workshop held at WorkSafe for providing feedback and useful discussion.
-Within NZWRI, thanks to research assistance and publication support provided by Nicholas Watson, Alex Turcu, Summer Staninski and Alex Mazzone-Pitt.
-We also thank Stats NZ's integrated data team for facilitating access to the data used in this report.
-The authors remain responsible for any errors or omissions.
+We are grateful to Jacob Daubé (WorkSafe) for overseeing the project, and Jacob and Michelle at WorkSafe for providing feedback and useful discussion.
+Within NZWRI, thanks to research assistance and publication support provided by Nicholas Watson, Alex Turcu and Alex Mazzone-Pitt.
+We also thank responsible for any errors or omissions.